itwasjoke/Assist/README.md

 </p>

 ## The theme of the site and the logic of work for client
-Flicker is a site for ordering various services for creating films and videos.
+Flicker is a site for ordering various services **for creating films and videos**.
 On the main page, the user sees a landing page from which he can go to the list of all services.
 There he sees the names and descriptions of all the services that the various studios provide.
 Information about these studios can be seen on a separate page.
 All descriptions, addresses and lists of employees will be displayed there.

 <p align="center">
 <img src="https://github.com/itwasjoke/Assist/blob/main/img/screenshot2.png?raw=true" style="width: 60%">